sebastianspicker/chronikwerk/docs/08-operations.md

 - `POST /ingest/batch`: returns `202` after accepting a batch; each payload is scheduled separately.
 - `POST /retry/{ticket_id}`: returns `202` after accepting one forced retry.
-- `GET /jobs/history`: returns process-local history.
+- `GET /jobs/history`: returns authenticated, process-local history.
 - `GET /healthz`: liveness/status, with optional `?deep=true` storage check.
 - `GET /metrics`: Prometheus metrics when enabled.

 `202` means accepted, not archived.
 Confirm completion by checking final tags, the internal ticket note, logs, and archive output.

+When the bounded in-process admission limit is full, ingest returns `503` with `code=job_capacity_exhausted` and `Retry-After: 1`; no background task was accepted.
+Batch requests are rejected as a whole when their jobs do not fit.

 ## Start and Stop